 I knew I needed a digital camcorder but I just couldn't afford one, and since my GoFundMe didn't take off, I began earning money by helping my grandfather at his spice business.
 After weeks of saving, I purchased my very first digital camcorder.
 I even customized it with a fake mustache to give it personality.
 Unfortunately, our relationship didn't last very long because I lost the batteries and charger not realizing I could buy new ones.
 "It's not you, it's me".

 Blurry means Professional

 I believed that "blurry backgrounds" would truly define me as a cinematographer so I saved money and purchased my first interchangeable lens camera.
 I was astonished by the quality of images produced by this camera giving me the opportunity to finally experience bokeh!
 Unfortunately, my relationship with this camera was no different from the last, and after a nasty drop, our relationship came to an immediate end.

 The JOURNEY Begins

-The Canon 60D was a downgrade from the NX 300 in many ways, but it was also a blessing in disguise.
+The next camera I bought was a downgrade from the previous camera I owned, but it was also a blessing in disguise.
 The limitations of the camera sparked creativity in many forms.
-I learned how to problem-solve by making the impossible possible, how to re-adjust instead of giving up, and how to let go of something that wasn't working.
-This camera taught me how to be a filmmaker and I am grateful for it.
+I learned to how to problem-solve to make the impossible possible, how to re-adjust instead of giving up, and how to let go of something that wasn't working.
+The newer camera taught me how to be a filmmaker and I am grateful for it.

 "The original version of Knock Knock..." continue reading in Chapter 1.